FrodeRanders/scylladb-demo/README.md

 The last piece of information we need is that each ScyllaDB instance is configured by means of the file ```/etc/scylla/scylla.yaml``` within each respective container.
 We want to provide a uniqe configuration file to each ScyllaDB instance and the easiest way to do this is to externalize this file from each container.

-The default ScyllaDB configuration file is present as ```/etc/scylla/scylla.yaml``` in the ```scylladb/scylla``` image but we will overlay it with our own configuration file -- one unique file per ScyllaDB instance (i.e. one unique file per ScyllaDB container).
+The default ScyllaDB configuration file is present as ```/etc/scylla/scylla.yaml``` in the ```scylladb/scylla``` image but we will overlay it with our own configuration file -- one unique file per ScyllaDB instance (i.e. one unique file per Scylla container).

 Using raw Docker, we will have to be explicit about network ports, but more on that later on.